-To introduce students to a multitude of modelling techniques and designs to address the issue of software architecture in the context of object-oriented software development.
+This course aims are to introduce students to a multitude of modelling techniques and designs to address the issue of software architecture in the context of object-oriented software development.
 Course covers all aspects of software design from architectural features (styles, models and views) to design models that could be described as "a common solution to common problems in a given context" on the lower level of abstraction.